lhartfiel/fixednavbar/readme.md

 * ```slideDown```
 * ```scrollTop```

 To do so, open up the ```main.js``` file included in this source folder or copy the code below and paste it into your own javascript .js file.
-If you aren't working with any other <.js> files, feel free to keep the ```main.js``` file and simply add it to your directory.
+If you aren't working with any other main.js files, feel free to keep the ```main.js``` file and simply add it to your directory.

-	`javascript
 	$(document).ready(function(){
 		$('.menu').navBar({
 			slideDown: 500,
 			scrollTop: 500
 		});
 	});
-	`

 The ```slideDown``` method above controls the speed at which the text in the navigation bar is revealed.
 The ```scrollTop``` method controls the speed at which the main body anchors move down the page when a link in the navigation bar is clicked.